 Providing space for community and civic groups to meet in our many conference rooms at our branches and Corporate Center.

-Working with many of the local Main Street Association and Chamber of Commerce, the Economic Development Corporation, the Downtown Eau Claire, Inc, the UW Foundation Board, and the Eau Claire Foundation Board.
+Working with many of the local Main Street Associations and Chambers of Commerce, the Economic Development Corporation, Downtown Eau Claire, Inc, the UW Foundation Board, and the Eau Claire Foundation Board.